covenantproject/cov-healthpro-webui/README.md

 # cov-healthpro-webui
-Covenantn - web UI for health professionals
+Covenant Web UI for health professionals

 This is the web interface for health professionals for Covenant.